-Earl Eirik was in the forehold of his ship, where a cover of shields1 had been set up.
+Earl Eirik was in the fore-hold of his ship, where a cover of shields1 had been set up.
 In the fight, both hewing weapons, sword, and axe, and the thrust of spears had been used; and all that could be used as weapon for casting was cast.
 Some used bows, some threw spears with the hand.
 So many weapons were cast into the Serpent, and so thick flew spears and arrows, that the shields could scarcely receive them; for on all sides the Serpent was surrounded by war-ships.
 Then King Olaf's men became so mad with rage, that they ran on board of the enemies ships, to get at the people with stroke of sword and kill them; but many did not lay themselves so near the Serpent, in order to escape the close encounter with battle-axe or sword; and thus the most of Olaf's men went overboard and sank under their weapons, thinking they were fighting on plain ground.
 So says Halfred:-

-"The daring lads shrink not from death,-

-O erboard they leap, and sink beneath

-The Serpent's keel: all armed they

-The Serpent's keel: all armed they leap, And down they sink five fathoms deep.

-The foe was daunted at their cheers: The king, who still the Serpent steers, In such a strait-heret with foes-
+"The daring lads shrink not from death,- O erboard they leap, and sink beneath The Serpent's keel: all armed they leap.
+And down they sink five fathoms deep.
+The foe was daunted at their cheers: The king, who still the Serpent steers.
 In such a strait-beset with foes- Wanted but some more lads like those."